bakercp/ofxAddon/docs/CONTRIBUTING.md

 # What needs work?

-Check out the [TODO](TODO.md) list to see if there
+Check out the [Todo](TODO.md) list to see if there are any planned items.

-Check out the [Help Wanted](../issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag in the issues section for specific ideas or propose your own new ideas.
+Check out the [Help Wanted](../../../issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag in the issues section for specific ideas or propose your own new ideas.

 ## Making Pull Requests